tamglaeser/tamglaeser.github.io/books.md

 - _The Death of Ivan Ilyich_ by Leo Tolstoy
 - _One Hundred Years of Solitude_ by Gabriel García Márquez
 - _Born a Crime_ by Trevor Noah
+- _The Remains of the Day_ by Kazuo Ishiguro